breakthatbass/lookfor/README.md

---dir, -d  directory                search for <dir> in all directories recursively --extall, -ea .ext                  search for all files with <.ext> in all directories recursively --extin, --ei .ext                  search for all files with <.ext> only in current directory --search, -s str file               search a file for a string.
-Returns an object --replace, -r file str newstr       search a file for a string and replace it with new string
+--dir, -d  directory                search for <dir> in all directories recursively --extall, -ea .ext                  search for all files with <.ext> in all directories recursively --extin, --ei .ext                  search for all files with <.ext> only in current directory --search, -s str file               search a file for <str>.
+Returns an object with info if <str> is in file.
+--replace, -r file str newstr       search a file for <str> and replace it with <newstr> in each instance.
 ```

 ### Examples:

 ```
-lookfor -f file.py                  returns path/to/file.
+lookfor -f file.py                  returns path/to/file.py if file.py exists.

-lookfor -d directory                returns path/to/dir.
+lookfor -d directory                returns path/to/directory if directory exists.

 lookfor -ea .py                     returns path/to/file.py for every .py file found.